 - Rapid implementation and testing

 Test as many ideas as possible.
 You will be amazed at how often we are wrong when it comes to marketing.
-If you really want to succeed in marketing, let the market decide which ads and messages are the most effective, stop doing this in a subjective way, within the team.
+If you want to succeed in marketing, let the market decide which ads and messages are the most effective, stop subjectively doing this, within the team.

 - Analyze and optimize